HackMerced/javascript/README.md

   1. [License](#license)

 ## Babel aka ES6 doesn't work yet on most browsers
-  Don't worry about this, it should be already in our gruntfile
+  Don't worry about this, we use [babel](https://babeljs.io/) as a polyfill via grunt.

 ## Types